8483/notes/topics/rfid.md

 This is a transmission protocol which connects the RFID reader with a controller.

+The Wiegand interface has two data lines, DATA0 and DATA1.
+These lines are normall held high at 5V.
+- When a 0 is sent, DATA0 drops to 0V for a few µs.
+- When a 1 is sent, DATA1 drops to 0V for a few µs.

+There are a few ms between the pulses.

 It transmits the UID in 2 formats:

 - W26 - Transports only first 3 bytes of the UID.